n8n-io/n8n-docs/docs/getting-started/key-components.md

 From the Editor UI, you can access all your workflows and credentials, as well as the n8n documentation and forum.

 ![Editor UI notes](./images/EditorUI_sidebar_notes.png)

+The Editor UI sidebar menu contains the following operations:

 ### Workflows
 1. **New**: Create a new workflow